Door to Door (album): Background

-Door to Door was both the group's last studio album with the original lineup before they disbanded in 1988 and the last to feature bassist Benjamin Orr before his death in 2000.
+Door to Door was both the band's last studio album with the original line-up before they disbanded in 1988 and the last to feature bassist Benjamin Orr before his death in 2000.
 The band would not release another studio album until Move Like This (2011).

-Although by 1987, the Cars had reached the heights of superstardom, this album was an attempt to return to the group's original roots.
-For example, where the previous album, Heartbeat City, extensively used sampled and sequenced drums (a move that had somewhat alienated drummer David Robinson), this album returned to having Robinson performing the drums in the studio, often simultaneously with other band members.
+Although by 1987, the Cars had reached the heights of superstardom, this album was an attempt to return to the band's original roots.
+For example, where the previous studio album, Heartbeat City (1984), extensively used sampled and sequenced drums (a move that had somewhat alienated drummer David Robinson), this album returned to having Robinson performing the drums in the studio, often simultaneously with other band members.

 During a writing jam session, the band began to play "Ta Ta Wayo Wayo", a song from their earliest days together.
 It had never been recorded in studio, except as a demo in 1977.
 They enjoyed the tune so much that the 1987 version of the song made it onto the album.
 The opening track, "Leave or Stay", also was originally a 1977 demo that was not properly recorded until Door to Door, although they had often played the song live in the band's early days.
-Both tracks had their respective 1977 demo versions eventually issued on the 1995 compilation Just What I Needed: The Cars Anthology.
+Both tracks had their respective 1977 demo versions eventually issued on the compilation album Just What I Needed: The Cars Anthology (1995).

-The lead single from the album, "You Are the Girl", reached number 17 on the Billboard Hot 100 and number two on the Album Rock Tracks chart.
+The lead single from the album, "You Are the Girl", reached No. 17 on the Billboard Hot 100 and number two on the Album Rock Tracks chart.
 The follow-up single, "Strap Me In", peaked at number 85 on the Hot 100, while reaching number four on the rock chart.
-The final single, "Coming Up You", peaked at number 74 on the Hot 100, as well as number 37 on the Hot Adult Contemporary chart.
+The final single, "Coming Up You", peaked at No. 74 on the Hot 100, as well as No. 37 on the Hot Adult Contemporary chart.

-The tour to promote Door to Door would turn out to be their last with the original lineup and the show on December 12, 1987 (the final show on the tour) at the Cobo Arena in Detroit would be the last time they performed with Orr.
+The tour to promote Door to Door would turn out to be their last with the original line-up and the show on December 12, 1987 (the final show on the tour) at the Cobo Arena in Detroit would be the last time they performed with Orr.